LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a

-At the end of each business year, committee members meet for a management review session where they look back on the past year’s activities, formulate plans for the coming business year, and revise the Group’s overall vision and medium-term targets.
+At the end of each business year, committee members meet for a management review session where they look back on the past year’s activities, formulate plans for the coming business year, and revise the group’s overall vision and medium-term targets.
+We then execute these measures within each organization to help strengthen governance and improve performance.

 Environmental Committee (2019 face-to-face meeting)

-Internal TCFD study session during an environmental Committee meeting
+Internal TCFD study session during an Environmental Committee meeting (held in 2019)

 Striving to help people live in harmony with the earth, LIXIL is committed to continuing our environmentally sound efforts in every aspect of our business activities.

 • Continually improve environmental management systems and performance